AlanCoding/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/README.md

 This guide explains how to integrate the reference architectures within openshift-ansible-contrib/reference-architectures into Ansible Tower.
 By integrating the reference architecture playbooks into Ansible Tower it is possible to centralize and control the OpenShift infrastructure with a visual dashboard, role-based access control, job scheduling, integrated notifications and graphical inventory management.
 You may also want to check out this [UI prototype](https://github.com/strategicdesignteam/labs-console) that shows how it's possible to build a custom interface north of Tower to visualize the automated deployments for a user that might not want to understand the intricies of Tower.

+Finally, you might want to check out this [demonstration video](https://youtu.be/0aNJX-GQowI)

 ## Overview

 The diagram below illustrates the desired end state of this guide - to have Ansible Tower workflows able to deploy OpenShift and other services on various cloud providers, including creating the necessary virtual infrastructure on each cloud provider.